 We encourage you, with your friends and family, to join us and discover the amazing work that goes on behind the scenes conserving collections and caring for spectacular landscapes, grand mansions and beautiful gardens.

 Here’s a taster of where to go

 There is something for all the family to enjoy at Florence Court, set against a beautiful backdrop of mountains and forests.
 You can also savour the stately grandeur of Castle Coole with its Lake Walk carpeted in stunning snowdrops.
 Or escape to the breathtaking Crom Demesne, set in the tranquil landscape of Upper Lough Erne.

 A tour of The Argory reveals this Neo-classical masterpiece has unchanged since 1900.
-You can also visit the charming 17th-century Ardress farmhouse or Springhill in Moneymore which has a beguiling spirit that captures the heart of every visitor.
+You can also visit the charming seventeenth century Ardress farmhouse or Springhill House in Moneymore which has a beguiling spirit that captures the heart of every visitor.
 For a flavour of our Industrial Heritage visit Wellbrook Beetling Mill near Cookstown.